Lemon Poppy Seed Cake

 This post may contain affiliate links.
 Please read my disclosure policy.

-Cream Cheese Lemon Poppy Seed Cake is very easy to male, topped with lemon glaze, brown sugar roasted berries and a few fresh basil leaves.
+Lemon Poppy Seed Cake is very easy to make, topped with lemon glaze, brown sugar, roasted berries and a few fresh basil leaves.

-The cake is so flavorful, made with fresh lemon zest and lemon juice!
+The cake is very simple to make, just a few ingredients.
+In addition, it is a dense and silky cake, made with cream cheese, so its extra rich.
+No baking powder is added, to keep the cake denser.
+The cake is so flavorful, made with fresh lemon zest and lemon juice.
 When decorated it looks stunning, the simple vanilla glaze is the perfect bed for those roasted berries and the basil leaves add a pop of color and freshness.

 - 3 cups sugar